Everett24/Craigslist_EDA/README.md

 Craigslist is an eccomerce marketplace where anyone can post a listing and listings are sorted by location and category.

 ## Why Craigslist?
 Due to the above stated reasoning, the data is rather fractured and messy to start.
 Most people dont fill out all options for a listing or may do some goofy things in their listing to try and attract attention.
+This leads to it being a more interesting source of data to scrape and process becasue I know up front that there will be more things to clean and more creativity will be needed to explore the data.

 # Steps
 ## Scrape using Scrapy